tiyd-rails-2016-01/tiyd-rails-2016-01.github.io/during/week1/3/index.md

   * Customizing your `PS1`
   * Flycut for copy history
   * Vertical select via Atom's Sublime-Style-Column-Selection package
+  * Ruby Rogues as a way to stay up to date.
+Listenings starting tonight.
 * `nil` and default values for parameters
 * Control Flow (in light of Number Guessing Game)
   * next (not lose a turn if you guess the same thing twice)